theQRL/web3.js/packages/web3-zond/README.md

 This is a sub-package of [web3.js][repo].

-`web3-eth` contains modules to interact with the Ethereum blockchain and smart contracts.
+`web3-zond` contains modules to interact with the Zond blockchain and smart contracts.

 ## Installation